exoriente/nodice/03_01_combat.md

 - The character has been mortally injured and needs help quickly
 - There are no supplies available to sufficiently treat the character

-These and other complication can be introduced by the storyteller if he considers them worthwhile additions to the story.
+These and other complications can be introduced by the storyteller if he considers them worthwhile additions to the story.

 ### Death